-Prerequisite(s): Meet placement guidelines.
+Prerequisite(s): None; Co requisite: COM 101 Composition Workshop if placement guidelines dictate.
 This course is an introduction to professional and technical writing used in the workplace.
 The class offers practice in document design and editing.
-The types of correspondence include memos, letters, email, reports, and instructional manuals.
+The types of correspondence include memos, letters, e-mail, reports, and instructional manuals.
 The course will focus on clarity, conciseness, document design, organization, audience recognition, audience involvement and accuracy.
 Collaboration and teamwork is stressed.
 Presentations will be practiced during class.